Not so long ago, Melinda and Bill Gates announced they were getting a divorce after 27 years of marriage — and jaws everywhere dropped.

-When Melinda and Bill Gates announced recently that they will get a divorce after 27 years of marriage, jaws dropped.
 Because of their wealth and their energetic and generous global philanthropy, the couple have had an outsized effect around the world.
-Forbes recently listed the Microsoft founder’s fortune at about $118 billion, and it has risen to $124 billion since then.
+Late last year, Forbes listed the Microsoft founder’s fortune at about $118 billion, and it has risen to $124 billion since then.

 If you decide to end your marriage, get a realistic view of how it will affect your bank account.
 So you won’t be caught by surprise, we’re here to dispel many of the falsehoods about divorce — including myths like these.